RetroReversing/retroReversing/pages/ps1/PS1_PsyQ_Libs.md

 VMODE    | 23-07-99 | SetVideoMode GetVideoMode
 HWCONFIG | 23-07-99 | get_hwconfig

-# LIBGPU
+# LIBGPU (Basic Graphics Library)
-LibGPU is a library for utilizing the GPU and frame buffer, it works using Primitives similar to OpenGL, triangles, sprites etc.
+LibGPU is a library for utilizing the Graphics Processing Unit (GPU) and frame buffer, it works using Primitives similar to OpenGL, triangles, sprites etc.

 The frame buffer is a 1mb memory chip that stores all the values of the pixels to display to the TV screen.